cdapio/coopr/integration-testing/README.md

-# Selenium web testing for Loom
+# Selenium web testing for the UI

-Runs with the test environment of loom UI.
+Runs with the test environment of UI.

 ### Dependencies:
    * Nodejs: http://nodejs.org/